tromp/ChessPositionRanking/README.md

 # Estimating the number of legal positions

-The 3 legal positions all have a multiplicity of 1, while the average multiplicity of all 100 positions is 1.04.
+The 3 legal positions all have a multiplicity of 1, while the average 1/multiplicity of all 100 positions is ~ 0.9833.
 With a 95% [confidence level](https://en.wikipedia.org/wiki/Binomial_proportion_confidence_interval#Normal_approximation_interval), this yields an estimated number of legal positions of (3% +- 1.96 * sqrt(3% * 97% / 100)) * N / 1, or (2.6+-2.9)x10^44,
 which is far less than one digit of accuracy, and barely gives us the order of magnitude.